ktnlvr/ktnlvr.dev/content/design/ttrpg/index.md

 This rule was retold to me many times for D&D, but my version is suited for EZD6.

 A player may try and attack a specific part of a creature.
 They may only do that if the boons on the roll outweigh the banes.
 When doing this attack you get +2 bane.
 A successful attack deals double damage or invokes a specific effect otherwise.

+### Focus Tracking

+Coming from Wildsea Free Edition p119.
+Not as much a rule, as much a DM trick.

+Since the turn order between players is flexible it is important to give everyone a chance to shine.
+Have a small list with each player's name and write down a tick for every action they did.
+This serves as a clear visual indication to how often players act.
+If one player is not acting nearly as much as everyone else, hit them up with something unexpected.

 ## Licensing & Usage